 Receive your rating scorecard through the RHFAC Registry.
 The scorecard will also include key areas of success and improvement for your facility.

-Depending on the points outlined on your scorecard, your building or site will receive a rating score and corresponding certification level:
+Depending on the points outlined on your scorecard, your site will receive a rating score and corresponding certification level:

 |Rating Score||Certification Level|